AMPL: Features

 Interaction with the solver is done through a well-defined nl interface.

 Availability

-AMPL is available for many popular 32- and 64-bit operating systems including Linux, macOS, Solaris, AIX, and Windows.
+AMPL is available for many popular 32 & 64-bit operating systems including Linux, macOS, Solaris, AIX, and Windows.

 The translator is proprietary software maintained by AMPL Optimization LLC.
 However, several online services exist, providing free modeling and solving facilities using AMPL.
 A free student version with limited functionality and a free full-featured version for academic courses are also available.

+AMPL also provides open-source APIs that enable integration with general-purpose programming languages.
+Official APIs are available for Python, R, C++, C#, MATLAB and Java, allowing users to generate, update, and solve models programmatically.

 AMPL can be used from within Microsoft Excel via the SolverStudio Excel add-in.

 The AMPL Solver Library (ASL), which allows reading nl files and provides the automatic differentiation, is open-source.
 It is used in many solvers to implement AMPL connection.